 Suspicions Of Murder With Poisoned Gloves

-Catherine de Medici and her sons lived in difficult times, marked by rising of religious tensions between Protestants (Huguenots) and French Catholics.
+Catherine de Medici and her sons lived in difficult times, marked by the rising of religious tensions between Protestants (Huguenots) and French Catholics.
 In an attempt to solve their doctrinal differences, Catherine summoned church leaders from both sides, but she was unsuccessful and couldn’t reach an agreement that suited both parties.

 The Huguenots, French Protestants who followed the teachings of John Calvin suffered severe persecution for their faith, but they were nevertheless gaining power and support from members of the nobility.
-The Huguenots retreated to the fortified stronghold of La Rochelle where they were joined by Jeanne d'Albret, the Protestant queen regnant of Navarre and her son, Henry of Bourbon.
+The Huguenots retreated to the fortified stronghold of La Rochelle where they were joined by Jeanne d'Albret, the Protestant queen regnant of Navarre, and her son, Henry of Bourbon.